Plumbing & Gasfitting Blog - iPlumber, Recommended Hamilton Plumbers

 iPlumber Service Plan – iCare Packages

-Welcome to iPlumbers’ service plan page – We have decided that we have been up to our knees in it too many times – with flooded houses and backed up drains flowing out the door – so we decided to do something about it… As mentioned above we have seen all too often, a neglected …
+Welcome to iPlumbers’ service plan page – We have decided that we have been up to our knees in it too many times – with flooded houses and backed up drains flowing out the door – so we decided to do something about it… A neglected and forgotten plumbing system can cause extensive damage to …

 Recently iPlumber had the opportunity to work on an unusual and interesting custom plumbing project.
 Our client needed two fully self contained site offices, with kitchenette, toilet, and hand basin.
 The offices and ablutions needed to be portable and self contained as it was to be dropped on a remote site location, and able to …